Inspiration Point Shelter House

 Inspiration Point Shelter House is an open-air pavilion located at Marion Sansom Park in Fort Worth, Texas.
 Built in 1927, the pavilion stands on a limestone bluff facing south-southwest overlooking Lake Worth dam, an old fish hatchery and the Naval Air Station Joint Reserve Base.
 The structure was designed in a style sometimes referred to as National Park Service Rustic or Parkitecture.
 It was built primarily of limestone.
 On December 22, 1973, a fire destroyed the original roof.
-The pavilion was restored in 2011.
+The pavilion was restored 38 years later in 2011.
 It was added to the National Register of Historic Places on March 31, 2014.